 Build Configuration

-Visual Studio allows you to compile in two main configurations: Debug and Release.
+Visual Studio allows building in two main configurations: Debug and Release.

 - Debug is used for development and debugging.